 Preparation:

-- Cut the bread in half and rub it with the cut ripe tomato.
+- Open the bread in half and rub with the cut ripe tomato.

 - Place a few lettuce leaves, generous slices of albacore tuna belly, and anchovy fillets.

 - Close the sandwich and press lightly.
-The oil from the tuna belly replaces the dressing.
+The tuna belly oil replaces the dressing.

-A visually appealing tapa or starter that can be prepared in minutes if you use jarred Piquillo peppers.
+A visually appealing tapa or starter that comes together in minutes if you use jarred piquillo peppers.

 - 1 can of Albacore Tuna Loins 315g